 - What will be the short and long-term repercussions for the economy?

 - How will the political environment affect my capacity to run a business?

-- If my business is still doing okay, is this predestined to change at some point as the pandemic shock works its way through the economy?
+- If my business is still doing okay, is this predestined to change at some point as the COVID shock works its way through the economy?